-Note: The revised total ACL in Alternatives 1 (No Action) through 6 reflect Preferred Alternative 3 in Action 1 in Amendment 34 to the CMP FMP and Atlantic Region.
-The revised total ACL incorporate recreational data as per MRIP using the Fishery Effort Survey method, as well as updates to commercial and for-hire landings.
+Note: The revised total ACL in Alternatives 1 (No Action) through 3 reflect Preferred Alternative 3 in Action 1 in Amendment 34 to the CMP FMP and Atlantic Region.

-Based on the new MRIP FES recreational landings, none of the proposed recreational ACLs are expected to be exceeded.
-Similarly, based on commercial fishing year landings for the past five fishing years (2015/2016 through 2019/2020), none of the proposed commercial ACLs under Alternatives 2 through 6 are expected to be exceeded.
-Biological effects to the stock are not expected to vary between Alternative 1 (No Action), Preferred Alternative 2, Alternative 3, Alternative 4, Alternative 5 and Alternative 6, since they do not change the total ACL specified in Action 1.
+Based on the new MRIP FES recreational landings, none of the proposed recreational ACLs are expected to be reached.
+Similarly, based on commercial landings for the past five fishing years (2015/2016 through 2019/2020), none of the proposed commercial ACLs under Alternative 2 or Alternative 3 are expected to be reached.
+Biological effects to the stock are not expected to vary between Preferred Alternative 1 (No Action), Alternative 2, and Alternative 3, since they do not change the total ACL specified in Action 1.
 Furthermore, the commercial sector for Atlantic king mackerel has effective in-season AMs in place to prevent the ACL from being exceeded.
 The recreational sector does not have in-season AMs in place but does have post-season AMs in place to address overages of the recreational and stock ACLs.

 In general, ACLs that allow for more fish to be landed can result in increased positive economic and social effects if harvest increases without notable long-term effects on the health of a stock.
-The ACL does not directly impact the fishery for a species unless harvest changes, fishing behavior changes, or the ACL is exceeded, thereby potentially triggering AMs such as harvest closures or other restrictive measures.
-Nevertheless, ACLs set above observed average harvest levels do create a buffer between the ACL and typical landings that may be utilized in years of exceptional abundance or accessibility of a species, thus providing the opportunity for increased landings and a reduced likelihood of triggering restrictive AMs.
-As such there are potential economic and social benefits from ACLs that allow for such a buffer between average landings and the ACL.
+ACLs set above observed average harvest levels do create a gap between the ACL and typical landings that may be utilized in years of exceptional abundance or accessibility of a species, thus providing the opportunity for increased landings and a reduced likelihood of triggering restrictive AMs.

-Alternative 1 (No Action) and Preferred Alternative 2 would maintain the current 37.1% of the total ACL allocation to the commercial sector.
-Alternatives 3 through 6 would result in comparatively lower commercial allocations and ACLs.
-Although none of the commercial ACLs in Action 2 are estimated to be constraining based on the average annual landings over the last five fishing years (2015/16-2019/20) of available data, it is assumed that the commercial fishery could fully harvest the sector ACL, if conditions allowed, and there would be fewer potential landings of Atlantic king mackerel under Alternative 3 through Alternative 6 relative to Alternative 1 (No Action) and Preferred Alternative 2.
-Alternatively, Alternatives 3 through 6 would result in a comparatively higher recreational allocations and ACLs.
-Although none of the recreational ACLs in Action 2 are estimated to be constraining based on the average annual landings over the last five fishing years (2015/16-2019/20) of available data, it is assumed that the recreational fishery could fully harvest the sector ACL, if conditions allowed, and there would be more potential landings of Atlantic king mackerel under Alternative 3 through Alternative 6 relative to Alternative 1 (No Action) and Preferred Alternative 2.
-In terms of estimated net benefits for the action, the same ranking would apply as stated for the recreational sector, with Preferred Alternative 2 expected to result in no change to net economic benefits.
+Preferred Alternative 1 (No Action) would maintain the current 37.1% of the total ACL allocation to the commercial sector.
+Alternatives 2 and 3 would result in comparatively lower commercial allocations and ACLs.
+Although none of the commercial ACLs in Action 2 are estimated to be constraining based on the average annual landings over the last five fishing years (2015/16-2019/20) of available data, it is assumed that the commercial fishery could fully harvest the sector ACL, if conditions allowed, and there would be fewer potential landings of Atlantic king mackerel under Alternative 2 and Alternative 3 relative to Preferred Alternative 1 (No Action).
+Alternatively, Alternatives 2 and 3 would result in a comparatively higher recreational allocations and ACLs.
+Although none of the recreational ACLs in Action 2 are estimated to be constraining based on the average annual landings over the last five fishing years (2015/16-2019/20) of available data, it is assumed that the recreational fishery could fully harvest the sector ACL, if conditions allowed, and there would be more potential landings of Atlantic king mackerel under Alternative 2 and Alternative 3 relative to Preferred Alternative 1 (No Action).

-Alternative 1 (No Action) and Preferred Alternative 2 would maintain the current allocation percentages and may have few social effects as both sectors would see an increase in available poundage.
-With Alternative 3, Alternative 4, Alternative 5 and Alternative 6 there would be a decrease in the commercial percentage compared to Alternative 1 (No Action), which could have some negative social effects if commercial fishermen have a negative perception of this change due to the decrease in fishing opportunity and concerns about long-term social effects, especially if other actions further decreased harvest opportunities.
+Alternative 1 (No Action) may have few social effects as both sectors would see an increase in available poundage.
+With Alternative 2 and Alternative 3 there would be a decrease in the commercial percentage compared to Preferred Alternative 1 (No Action), which could have some negative social effects if commercial fishermen have a negative perception of this change due to the decrease in fishing opportunity and concerns about long-term social effects, especially if other actions further decreased harvest opportunities.
 However, the increase in poundage for both sectors may result in positive social benefits associated with increased harvest.